Sydney Greenstreet: Death and legacy

 Greenstreet suffered from diabetes and Bright's disease, a kidney disorder.
-Five years after leaving films, he died in 1954 in Hollywood owing to complications from both conditions.
+Five years after retiring from film acting, he died on January 18, 1954, in Hollywood.
+His death was caused by complications from both conditions.
 He is interred at Forest Lawn Memorial Park, Glendale, California, in the Utility Columbarium area of the Great Mausoleum, inaccessible to the public.
 He was survived by his only child, John Ogden Greenstreet (1920–2004), from his marriage to Dorothy Marie Ogden.
 Actor Mark Greenstreet is his great-nephew.
+His other relatives who are still living include Gregory Greenstreet and his children, Tamar Greenstreet and Elan Greenstreet.

+Living relatives from his sister's (Laura Maude Greenstreet) marriage to Albert Elijah White still reside in the UK today.